 Over the coming weeks, I called some suicide hotlines and talked to strangers.
 They were very nice.
 I can’t say how close I was to actually doing it.
 I didn’t plan anything definite, but I did look up methods.
 I decided that if I was going to go through with it, I would do it on a Thursday, which has always been my favorite day of the week.
-There are many articles for and against suicide on the internet and I read several of them and thought most of them were ridiculous and badly written.
+There are many articles for and against suicide on the internet and I read several of them and thought most of them were ridiculous and terribly written.

-As you know, I believe almost nothing, so I have no comforting tricks of faith to explain away the bad things that happen in my life.
+As you know, I believe almost nothing, so I have no comforting tricks of faith to explain away the bad things that happen in life.
 Suffering is just suffering.
 There’s no meaning to it.
 I have to live with pain or give up.
 If I did the latter, I knew the people around me would grieve.
 My mother would spiral.
 My father would wonder what he could have done, what he did wrong.
 But I hope they would eventually pick up and keep going.
-Rebecca, my sister, would have a full life ahead of her, one filled with travel and children someday.
-My classmates would all graduate and get jobs.
+Rebecca, my sister, would have a full life ahead of her, one filled with travel and probably children someday.
+My classmates would graduate and get jobs.

 To keep my spirits up, I started going on long walks late at night.
 I threw on a black hoodie and walked for as long as I could, then turned around and went home.
 This helped me think.
 When you’re as sad as I was, living and not-living look like even choices, a coin flip, a pendulum that could swing one way or the other.
-One choice is not implicitly more valuable than the other.
+One way is not implicitly more valuable than the other.
 Life doesn’t warrant itself or provide any reasons for it to exist.
-Death, too, is just a moot concept.
+Death, too, is a moot concept.
 It’s just a shuttering of the senses.

 Two weeks ago, I went for a long walk.
 I walked down Abercorn Street in the early hours of the morning.
 The road is lined with a canopy of Southern live oak trees.
 No one was out.
-I walked into downtown, turned around near the Liberal Arts building where I have classes, and came home.
+I walked downtown, turned around near the Liberal Arts building where I have classes, and walked home.
 When I arrived at my doorstep, I knew I wasn’t going to kill myself.
 Something clicked in my mind.

 Like Christianity, hedonism is a death cult.
-They are, in many ways, the perfect inverse of each other.
+They are, in many ways, the inverse of each other.
 Practitioners of both faiths believe in Heaven, they just disagree on its location.
-Both believe death is imminent, suffering can be beautiful, and agony and ecstasy come close to being one and the same.
+Both believe death is imminent, suffering can be beautiful, and agony and ecstasy come close to being the same.
 I think I came to hedonism in the most practical way — by assessing my life for what it is and deciding it was worth keeping, only because pleasure is real.
 I want more food, more sex, more people.
-If ever I feel sated or the suffering gets too much, I can always reassess the situation later and choose differently.
+If ever I feel sated or if the suffering gets too much, I can always reassess the situation later and choose differently.

 I think everyone should assess their life this way.
 Once life becomes a conscious choice, a labor one chooses to undertake, a person becomes, perhaps for the first time, a willed agent.
-Seen as something that is decided upon, life is suddenly given a directive, a subjective meaning one can return to on bad days.
+Seen as something that is decided upon, life is given a directive, a meaning one can return to on bad days.
 I will live for this reason.
 Life is no longer thrown on me, no longer something I have by happenstance.
 I have chosen it and must do something with it.
 What will I do?
 What do I want to do?

 If you’re interested, here are the hotlines I called: